milesgwood/milesgwood.github.io/pages/drupal/work-notes.md

 xdebug.remote_enable=1
 ```

+To make sure it is running properly, start your site locally, then click the start debugger scriptlet in the browser.
+You should be able to turn on the red phone icon with the PHP Remote Debug configuration named Drupal Debug.
+NOTE: You may need to change the server each time you want to debug a different local site.

 #### Fix the xdebug issue of it breaking on the first line no matter what.

 To get it to stop I did this (on OS X):